Estecka/mc-Variants-CIT-wiki/Equipped-Armor.md

 To change the look of trim patterns, use the `trim_pattern` hook, and place your textures at:
 `/assets/<namespace>/textures/trims/entity/<layer>/<modelPrefix><path>.png`.

-Similarly to equipements, trims need separate textures for the `humanoid` and `humanoid_leggings` layer, and modules can handles all body parts of an armor set.
+Similarly to equipements, trims need separate textures for the `humanoid` and `humanoid_leggings` layer, and modules can handle all body parts of an armor set.

 **Unlike other hooks, you must manually add your textures to the trim atlas, else they'll show as missing textures.** ([See below](#coloured-trim-atlases)).